OCR-D/ocrd-website/site/en/workflow.md

 This processor takes a document image as input and does the skew correction of that document.
 The input images have to be binarized for this module to work.

-**See also:  ToDo reference to the result inside talk on final workshop**

 <table class="before-after">
   <thead>